Km-khaled/Advanced-UI-Development-Suite/README.md

 ## Projects

 ### 1. XO Game (Tic-Tac-Toe)
-A classic two-player game implemented using JavaFX and following the Model-View-Controller (MVC) architecture.
+A classic two-player game was implemented using JavaFX and following the Model-View-Controller (MVC) architecture.

 **Key Features:**
 - Interactive game board